ethberry/ethberry.github.io/docs/admin-panel/ERC1155/contract.md

 While deployment options are used as default values, there are still things to configure

-- **title** - This is how collection is displayed on site, especially on marketplace
+- **title** - This is how collection is displayed on site or marketplace
-- **description** - General description in markdown format.
+- **description** - General description.
+Supports Markdown format.
+Optional and present mostly for compatibility with other tokens
 - **status**
-    - **NEW** - default status after contract deployment, should be manually changed to **ACTIVE**
+  - **NEW** - Default status after contract deployment, should be manually changed to **ACTIVE**
-    - **ACTIVE** - active token are displayed on site and available for selection for other actions
+  - **ACTIVE** - Active tokens are displayed on site and available for selection for other actions
-    - **INACTIVE** - inactive tokens are not available for selection and exists for references
+  - **INACTIVE** - Inactive tokens are not available for selection
 - **role** - collection role
-    - **TOKEN** - is a common collection which could be deployed in unlimited amount
+  - **TOKEN** - Common ERC721 collection which could be deployed in unlimited amount
 - **image** - Cover image, that is displayed on market